Campus: University of Colorado Boulder

 Posting Date: 2/20/2015

 Background Check Required: Yes

-Counseling & Psychological Services (CAPS) invites applications for one or two one-year, full-time Post-Doctoral Psychology Fellow specializing in Community Psychology and Multicultural Approaches.
+Counseling and Psychological Services (CAPS) invites applications for one, one-year full-time Post-Doctoral Psychology Fellow specializing in Community Psychology and Multicultural Approaches.

 As the flagship university of the State of Colorado, CU-Boulder is a dynamic community of scholars and learners situated on one of the most spectacular college campuses in the country.
 As one of 34 U.S. public institutions belonging to the prestigious Association of American Universities (AAU) and the only member in the Rocky Mountain region, we have a proud tradition of academic excellence, with five Nobel laureates and more than 50 members of prestigious academic academies.

 CU-Boulder has strong programs in the sciences, engineering, business, law, arts, humanities, education, music, and many other disciplines.
 Nearly 7,000 faculty and staff serve 30,000 students.